La Ronde (amusement park): History

-In 1979, on July 8th, the drowning deaths of 3 people occurred at La Ronde's Dolphin Lake when "The Mississippi" tour boat, ferrying up to 60 passengers, capsized.
-Two weeks later, on July 22nd, a 4th drowning death occurred when a man attempted a swim across Dolphin Lake at late-night, after park had closed.
+In 1979, on July 8, the drowning deaths of three people occurred at La Ronde's Dolphin Lake when "The Mississippi" tour boat, ferrying up to 60 passengers, capsized.
+Two weeks later, on July 22, a fourth drowning death occurred when a man attempted a swim across Dolphin Lake late at night after the park had closed.

-In 1980, blue-collar workers at La Ronde's Alcan Aquarium enacted a 41 day strike, refusing to enter the aquarium to feed or care for its dolphins.
+In 1980, blue-collar workers at La Ronde's Alcan Aquarium enacted a 41-day strike, refusing to enter the aquarium to feed or care for its dolphins.
 Abandoned by their trainers, and left to starve in isolation, 3 dolphins died as a result of the neglect.
 Never recovering from the negativity surrounding the tragic event, the aquarium permanently closed in 1991.

 In 1992, the amusement park was used as a backdrop in the Are You Afraid of the Dark? episode "Laughing in the Dark" (season 1, episode 2) and was given the fictional name "Playland".
 The episode featured the park's giant roller coaster, haunted house with a dragon on the front and its old-fashioned carousel.

 In 2001, the City of Montreal sold La Ronde to Six Flags, an American theme park chain, in a deal completed on May 4, 2001.
-It acquired all of the assets of the park for $20 million USD and has a long-term contract to lease the land from the city.
+Six Flags acquired all of the assets of the park for $20 million USD and has a long-term contract to lease the land from the city.
 Before the announcement of the Six Flags purchase, the city had considered offers from other bidders including Paramount Parks, Cedar Fair, and Parc Astérix.
-Since then, Six Flags has invested around $90 million in new rides and improvements, such as Le Vampire, Splash, Le Goliath and Ednör - L'Attaque as well as a new main entrance.
+Since then, Six Flags has invested around $90 million in new rides and improvements, such as Le Vampire, Splash, Le Goliath and Ednör – L'Attaque as well as a new main entrance.

 In 2007, La Ronde celebrated its 40th anniversary with Expo 67 themed events commemorating the world fair.

 In 2012, a man was struck and killed by "The Vampire" roller-coaster after entering a restricted zone while the ride was operating.

-In 2020, after a three month delay due to the COVID-19 pandemic, La Ronde opened belatedly for its 54th operating season.
+In 2020, after a three-month delay due to the COVID-19 pandemic, La Ronde opened belatedly for its 54th operating season.
 It closed early for the season too due to the ongoing pandemic.
 Only a limited number of rides were open during its unprecedented two-month season that only ran from August 3 to October 3, 2020.